Bubo101/Fetch_Receipt_ProcessorAPI/README.md

 }

 ## Why Django?
 -Django is what I know best.
 I know it's a bit large and overly powerful for this application, but I think that this showcases my ability to use and learn frameworks.
-I am and am confident that I would be able to pickup languages such as Go very quickly if needed for the role!
+I am confident that I would be able to pickup languages such as Go very quickly if needed for the role!